ohunmamajon/Developer-Roadmap/README.md

 # Developer-Roadmap
-A simple roadmap app for practicing SwiftUI displaying Stories and Choices.
+A simple roadmap app for displaying Stories and Choices.
 <br>  Demonstrated:
 <br>       - Replacing and updating  UILAbel, UIButton and UIImage
 <br>       - Customization of buttons with functions and if/else statements